 - 1 From the main menu, push the Freq softkey.
 The Frequency menu is displayed. - 2 Push the Full Span softkey.
-The leftmost frequency changes to 0 Hz and the rightmost frequency to 4 GHz.
+The leftmost frequency changes to 0 Hz and the rightmost frequency to 4 GHz, or to 7.5 GHz if the Frequency Extension 7.5 GHz option is installed.